OrleansContrib/Orleans.Activities/docs/Arithmetical/Arithmetical.md

 public sealed class MultiplierGrain : WorkflowGrain<MultiplierGrain, WorkflowState>, IMultiplier
 ```

-Typically the parameters of the grain methods become the input arguments of the workflow and the output arguments of the OnCompleted event get back to the caller.
+Typically the parameters of the grain methods become the input arguments of the workflow and the output arguments of the Completed event get back to the caller.
 There are 2 versions:

 * Method like execution: the output arguments become the return value of the method (__AdderGrain__).
 * Execution with a callback to the client/caller grain: the output arguments become the callback method's argument (__MultiplierGrain__).